Any links to Amazon are affiliate links.

 As Brayden started school, I noticed there would be hinting around him being smart, but never any overt amazement at his level of intelligence so I figured he was pretty on par and average.

 Then Brayden got to third grade.
 In our district, third grade is the first year that they place students in the gifted and talented program.
 We got a letter in the mail telling us he was identified as gifted.
 Through that year, his teacher always raved about how highly gifted he was.
 In fourth grade, that continued on with his teacher that year.
 During that school year (this was last year), I decided I needed to get a book on parenting gifted children.
-After some looking, I went with A Parent's Guide to Gifted Children.
+After some looking, I went with (affiliate link–>) A Parent’s Guide to Gifted Children.

 Kaitlyn is in third grade this year and has been placed in the gifted and talented program, also.